 One usually refers to a porterhouse as an exceptionally fine cut of steak.
-That allusion is certainly the correct reference point to this month's Gold Plus!
-Wine Club selection, the Porterhouse 2015 Pinot Noir from Porterhouse Winery.
+That allusion is certainly the correct reference point to this month’s Platinum Wine Club selection, the Porterhouse 2016 Reserve Red Blend from Porterhouse Winery.

-"Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California," owner Adam Comartin recently recalled.
-"When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses, so I wanted to honor them with the name of our winery."
+“Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California,” recalled owner Adam Comartin during a recent interview.
+“When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses, so I wanted to honor them with the name of our winery.”

 Porterhouse Winery sources its grapes from top quality farmers with a variety of contracts.
 “We start with a one-year trial with the fruit and if it meets our specifications and needs, we generally wind up with 3-year contracts or longer,” he went on.

-Porterhouse Winery is a prime example of its owners' ability to realize a segment of its wine portfolio could be capable of individual status and the ability to grow itself into a topcaliber brand.
-We salute Adam and Jennifer Comartin for their insight in bringing Porterhouse Winery into the limelight of California's heralded wine community.
-We know our wine of the month club members will enjoy this month's top-rated selection.
-Cheers!
+Porterhouse Winery is a prime example of its owners’ ability to realize a segment of its wine portfolio could be capable of individual status and the ability to grow itself into a top-caliber brand.
+Many small wineries have such an opportunity but never take the step of development necessary for expanded success.
+We salute Adam and Jennifer Comartin for their insight in bringing Porterhouse Winery into the limelight of California’s heralded wine community.
+Next time you enjoy a great steak, try the Porterhouse 2016 Red Blend.
+We know you will not be disappointed.

 Dear Platinum Wine Club Members,